domain-centric/plural_noun/README.md

 # plural_noun

-Converts a English singular noun to a plural noun using a set of rules.
+Converts an English singular noun to a plural noun using a set of rules.
 This works fine for most nouns, but note that some exceptions might not convert correctly.

 ## Usage